Motivation and purposes

 IgQUAST constructs these histograms for different constructed min-size values (1, 3, 5, 10) and for fixed reference min-size (5 by default).

-reference min-size = constructed min-size = 5.
+Reference-to-constructed distance distribution; reference min-size = constructed min-size = 5. |

-reference min-size = 5 and various constructed min-sizes.
+Reference-to-constructed (sensitivity) and constructed-to-reference (precision) distance distributions; reference min-size = 5 and various constructed min-sizes. |

 Note: one should necessarily inspect plots for different min-size values, since small clusters are probably imperfect and should be excluded from the analysis.
 However, the paramount pair of plots is the third one where constructed min-size = reference min-size.
 For a good repertoire construction tool we expect optimal constructed min-size to be close to reference min-size.